Turin

 The best pubs and bars for football fans

-The Po-side strip of bars, the Murazzi, on the west bank between the bridges of Umberto I and Vittorio Emmanuele I, is the main hangout.
-No one venue is particularly football-focused but Alcatraz, Arcata 35 and Olé Madrid attract a cross-section of local youth.
+The Po-side strip of bars, the once lively Murazzi, on the west bank between the bridges of Umberto I and Vittorio Emmanuele I, is now the domain of tapas bars and sushi restaurants.
+EDIT can offer a craft beer or two.

 Nearby, behind corso Vittorio Emanuele II and nearer town, the Jumping Jester is also open by day, when tables fill around the corner with diners.
 It gets more pub-like after dark.